Various Diamond Properties in Combinatorial Game Theory: Case Study: Yashima Game on Bipartite Graphs

-Finally, Fig.\ref{fig:yashima2} illustrates a concrete example of a position of \textsc{Yashima} game on a bipartite graph.
-The size of the fully expanded game tree for this position reaches 104{,}231, so the number of follower positions is enormous.
-For the analysis, one must also compute the canonical form of this position.
-By using memoization, we can reduce the search space to 1{,}206 (the exact number depends on the implementation).
+Finally, Fig.\ref{fig:yashima2} illustrates a concrete example of a game position of \textsc{Yashima} game on a bipartite graph.
+The size of the fully expanded game tree for this game position reaches 104{,}241, so the number of follower game positions is enormous.
+For the analysis, one must also compute the canonical form of this game position.
+By using memoization, we can reduce the search space to 1{,}307 (the exact number depends on the implementation).
 Nevertheless, the computation typically require computer assistance.
-In contrast, the value $\cgpos{0}{{-}3}$ of this position is remarkably simple.
+In contrast, the value $\cgpos{0}{{-}3}$ of this game position is remarkably simple.
+Note that the value of the same game position, when regarded as a \textsc{Tron} game, is $\cgpos{1}{{-}1}$, which is also simple.